babula38/Dotnet-Interview-Questions/8-to-10-years-experience/Ado.md

-1. What will happen if you try to open new sqlconnection without closing the existing connection.
+1. What will happen if you try to open new SqlConnection without closing the existing connection.
   ```csharp
   connection1.Open();
   connection2.Open();